phil65/mknodes/src/mknodes/mdext/README.md

 # MkNodes Markdown Extension

-A powerful markdown extension that allows you to use MkNodes components within markdown documents via Jinja templating.
+A markdown extension that allows rendering Jinja templates using MkNodes components within markdown documents.

 ## Overview

-The MkNodes markdown extension enables you to embed dynamic content generation directly in your markdown files.
-It uses pymdownx blocks syntax with Jinja templating to render MkNodes components, giving you programmatic control over your markdown content.
+The MkNodes markdown extension enables you to embed dynamic content generation directly in your markdown files using the `/// mknodes` block syntax.

 ## Installation